Tents:

 Okay.
 So sometimes we like to sit down.
 We are not opposed to sitting in the dirt, but as we get more grey hair we enjoy resting in a chair with a nice back rest.
 We stock our camps with the best chairs we have found (so far); they are the Big Chair by Slumberjack.
 We have a few Big Easie's left after Slumberjack stopped production, the only problem with them is that they are best suited to sleeping by the fire, stargazing, napping…Not eating or conversing with friends.

-The Big Chair The Big Easy Chair
+The Big Easy Chair |

 Showers: